siravan/symjit/README.md

 assert(my_exp(2.0) == math.exp(2.0))
 ```

-Note that `Sum` and `Procudct`, the range follows the mathematical convention of including the last expression.
+Note that for `Sum` and `Product`, the range follows the mathematical convention of including the last expression, i.e., `(x, 1, 3)` means `x` assumes values of `1, 2, 3`.

 ## Calling Other Functions

 *Symjit* also allows calling other simple *Symjit* or Python functions.
-Currently, only functions that accept one or two double arguments and return a double result are supported; therefore, only *Symjit* fnctions defined as fast as allowed, see [Optimization](./docs/OPTIMIZATION.md).
-To do so, we need to define a placeholder symbol using Sympy's `Function` constructor.
-Then, we pass a dictionary of`Function`s to their definition as an argument `defuns` to `compile_*` functions.
+Currently, only functions that accept one or two double arguments and return a double result are supported; therefore, only *Symjit* functions defined as *fast* as allowed, see [Optimization](./docs/OPTIMIZATION.md).
+To pass a function, we need to define a placeholder symbol using Sympy's `Function` constructor.
+Then, we pass a dictionary of `Function`s and their definitions as an argument `defuns` to `compile_*` functions.
 For example, we can rewrite `my_exp` function above as

 ```python
 import math